nektro/zigmod/docs/README.md

 ```

 ## Principles
 Zigmod is but a prototype and not the official Zig package manager.
 As such I wanted to lay out some of the guiding principles learned/used when making the project.
-You can find that documen [here](./principles.md).
+You can find that document [here](./principles.md).

 ## Contact
 - https://github.com/nektro/zigmod/issues